sss2025initiative/Aahaar/README.md

-# AAHAAR: Food Donation Platform
+# AAHAAR: Donation Orchestration & Tax Benefit Platform

 AAHAAR is a food donation platform that connects food donors with NGOs and individuals in need.
 The platform helps reduce food waste by facilitating the donation of excess food to those who need it most.